The English in Shakespeare's Plays - Spring 3-week, 2017

 $4,000 above tuition, room and board.
 Costs include round trip airfare, housing, meals, entrance fees and tips.
 Personal expenses, passport fees, and independent travel are not included.

-A $75 non-refundable fee will be billed to your Hiram College account upon receipt of your application.
+A $75 non-refundable fee is due upon receipt of your application.
 This fee is used to pay for processing costs, an International Student Identity Card, passport holder, and luggage tags.